 Peter Der Manuelian

-Director, Harvard Semitic Museum
+Director, Harvard Museum of the Ancient Near East

 His primary research interests include ancient Egyptian history, archaeology, epigraphy, the development of mortuary architecture, and the (icono)graphic nature of Egyptian language and culture.
 He has published on diverse topics and periods in Egyptian history, but currently focuses on the third millennium BC, and specifically on the famous Giza Necropolis, just west of modern Cairo.